coreboot/coreboot/Documentation/releases/coreboot-26.06-relnotes.md

 AMD platforms gained a substantial expansion of firmware-integrity and recovery tooling.
-ROM Armor 2 support was implemented in the PSP common block (16a69e9619), backed by a PSP mailbox interface (8121a3dd72), HSTI- based state reporting (cd8072191d), and enforcement checks in the SPI path (3bc8a9fec1, 2ff5b9c0ff, d72d7d1ba0).
+ROM Armor 2 support was implemented in the PSP common block (16a69e9619), backed by a PSP mailbox interface (8121a3dd72), HSTI-based state reporting (cd8072191d), and enforcement checks in the SPI path (3bc8a9fec1, 2ff5b9c0ff, d72d7d1ba0).
 The PSP now talks to the SPI controller through the ROM Armor mailbox interface (c4bd58b02d), and the AMD fTPM driver learned to operate under ROM Armor with backup SPI